fernandezelias/VDem_Democracy_Clustering/README_EN.md

 🌐 Disponible en español: [README.md](README.md)

-This project identifies **three global types of political regimes in 2024** using unsupervised clustering and the prestigious **V-Dem v15** dataset.
+This project identifies **three global types of political regimes in 2024** using unsupervised clustering and the **V-Dem v15** dataset.
+V-Dem is one of the leading datasets for comparative democracy research worldwide.

 It combines **PCA** and **K-Means** techniques to group countries based on key democratic dimensions (civil liberties, political equality, participation, etc.).

 ---